mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 ## split

-Suppose you have a 600MB ISO file you\'d like to split into several pieces for easier storage.
+Suppose you have a 600MB ISO file you'd like to split into several pieces for easier storage.
 You can do so with:

     $ split -b 200m image.iso image_iso_